 Many of our customers have used the CO2 laser to successfully add branding marks or traceability information to their wooden products, including gun stocks, floor planks, pallets, barrels, and furniture.

 Case Study: Proud to be Laser-Marked in America

-Stanley Furniture wanted a more cost-effective way to mark their high-quality wood products as “Made in America”, and they needed to do it in a way that wouldn’t slow their manufacturing process.
+Stanley Furniture wanted a more cost-effective way to enscribe “Made in America” on their wood products.
+They wanted a bold look, but also needed to do it in a way that wouldn’t slow their manufacturing process.

 “I just want you to know that every day you establish work like this in our factory, you set forth a path through which American manufacturing survives and someday thrives!”

-However, it’s important that you consider the materials you’re laser cutting to determine the right machine to invest in.
+As always, though, it’s important to consider the materials you’re laser cutting to determine the right machine to invest in.

 Consider the type of material you want to cut, either organic (wood, packaging, etc.) or non-organic (metal, plastic, etc.).

 If you have an organic material, your best choice is a CO2 laser for smooth cuts and minimal discoloration.